radiofun/MaterialAnimation/README.md

 * Animation curve, timing, visual does not an officially represent Google Design's one by any means.

-If you have any questions on this example, please do reach out to @radiofun8 at Twitter
+If you have any questions on this example, please do reach out to @radiofun8[https://twitter.com/radiofun8]